Syntax Guide

 - "*.js"- Example 3:

-Reverse matching, excluding the legacy directory and all Markdown files, triggers when there are changes in other files.
+Reverse matching, exclude directory legacy and exclude all Markdown files, trigger when other files change

 ifModify: